Randallflagg19/TableBooker/README.md

 - resilient notification delivery (email + SMS)
 - meaningful automated test coverage

-The focus of this project is not on CRUD, but on **architecture, reliability, and evolution of a system over time**.
+The focus of this project is not on CRUD, but on **architecture, reliability, and system evolution over time**.

 ## Why This Project Matters